awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-deployment-deploy.md

 1. In **Deployment group name**, enter **ecs\-demo\-dg**\.

 1. In **Service role**, choose a service role that grants CodeDeploy access to Amazon ECS\.
-For more information, see [Identity and Access Management for AWS CodeDeploy](security-iam.md)\.
+For more information, see [Identity and access management for AWS CodeDeploy](security-iam.md)\.

 1. In **Environment configuration**, choose your Amazon ECS cluster name and service name\.